India must look at multiple options and not just EVs to curb carbon emissions: Toyota official | Business

 When asked how soon the company can launch a full EV in India if the need arose, he said, ''If it is CBU (Completely Built Unit), we can bring it, maybe, in six months minimum, perhaps, but it will have very less local content.''
 He further said, ''If it is dedicated, uniquely designed for India, it will take two years.''
 Toyota has been investing significantly to create the ecosystem for EVs and not only just one technology but the entire range of electrified vehicles, whether it's an EV or a strong hybrid.
 The company's recent announcement of Rs 4,800 crore is towards advanced technologies.

-When asked if Toyota is preparing for a big push toward electrification, Yoshimura said, ''We have already prepared Toyota globally and TKM at the Bidadi site in Bangalore ... e-drive production line has already started production and will first start exporting to Japan and we will produce for the locally manufactured vehicles (including the Urban Cruiser Hyryder).''
-Stressing on the significance of hybrid vehicles, he said they offer 40-60 percent better fuel efficiency compared to similar conventional engine vehicles.
+When asked if Toyota is preparing for a big push towards electrification, Yoshimura said, ''We have already prepared Toyota globally and TKM at the Bidadi site in Bangalore ... e-drive production line has already started production and will first start exporting to Japan and we will produce for the locally manufactured vehicles (including the Urban Cruiser Hyryder).''
+Stressing on the significance of hybrid vehicles, he said they offer 40-60 per cent better fuel efficiency compared to similar conventional engine vehicles.

 TKM on Friday forayed into the highly competitive mid-size SUV segment with the unveiling of its latest hybrid model -- Urban Cruiser Hyryder, which is expected to hit the market in the upcoming festive season.